open-cogsci/datamatrix/doc-pelican/content/pages/eyelinkparser.md

 	var [name] [value]

-### Traces
+### Phases

-Traces are named periods of continuous data.
-Defining traces during the experiment is the easiest way to segment your data into different epochs for analysis.
+Phases are named periods of continuous data.
+Defining phases during the experiment is the easiest way to segment your data into different epochs for analysis.

-The following messages indicate the start and end of a trace.
-A trace is automatically ended when a new trace is started.
+The following messages indicate the start and end of a phase.
+A phase is automatically ended when a new phase is started.

 	start_phase [name]
 	end_phase [name]

+For each phase, four columns of type `SeriesColumn` will be created with information about fixations:

+- `fixxlist_[phase name]` is a series of X coordinates
+- `fixylist_[phase name]` is a series of Y coordinates
+- `fixstlist_[phase name]` is a series of fixation start times
+- `fixetlist_[phase name]` is a series of fixation end times

+Additionally, four columns will be created with information about individual gaze samples:

+- `xtrace_[phase name]` is a series of X coordinates
+- `ytrace_[phase name]` is a series of Y coordinates
+- `ttrace_[phase name]` is a series of time stamps
+- `ptrace_[phase name]` is a series of pupil sizes

 ## Analyzing data